 Expenses and return are no doubt high on a landlord's mind but they shouldn’t be at the forefront of decision-making.
 Ensuring your property is cash-flow positive rather than negatively-geared is only possible through minimising the amount of time the property is vacant.
 Trying to get a good rental yield by setting your rent too high will see you price yourself out of the market and render your investment efforts obsolete.
 It’s normally much more beneficial to maintain a fair rental amount and have a negatively-geared property, than no one in the property at all.

 Not adjusting rent over time

 Failing to decrease or increase your rental amount in line with the market and inflation can massively reduce your rental yield.
-Although it may seem unfair to raise rents, it's generally a necessary part of being a landlord and reasonable tenants will expect fluctuations in their rent.
-There will be a certain trial and error that goes with the process, which will only improve over time.
+Although it may seem unfair to raise rents, it's a necessary part of being a landlord and reasonable tenants will expect fluctuations in their rent.
+There will be a certain trial and error that goes with the process, which should improve over time.
 It’s worth consulting a professional throughout, to ensure everything is above board, as well as to get advice as to how much to increase or decrease.

 Savings.com.au’s two cents

 Given the huge number of factors that come into play and potential traps and pitfalls, it can be tough deciding how much rent to charge on your property.
 As an investor, generating a strong yield on your investment is vital, but it's also important to set a fair and reasonable rental amount that tenants will respond to.
 You’ll only make money if people are actually willing to pay the rates you are charging.

 Regardless of the value you eventually decide on, it’s always a good idea to keep your property well-maintained to make it as attractive a home as possible, and to keep up to date with the rental market so you are quick to adjust rates if need be.

 Buying an investment property or looking to refinance?
 The table below features home loans with some of the lowest interest rates on the market for investors.